 Great Lakes Restoration Initiative

-Through GLRI, financial assistance is available through existing NRCS programs.
+Through GLRI, financial assistance is available from existing NRCS programs.
 A working group including NRCS-Michigan staff and conservation partners developed a plan that identified priority watersheds and conservation practices to most effectively address resource concerns affecting the Great Lakes.
 The resource concerns identified include non-point source pollution from agricultural activities, degradation of wildlife and aquatic habitats, and terrestrial invasive species.
 High priority watersheds were determined using existing watershed assessments and priorities determined by the Environmental Protection Agency.

-Map of Phosphorus Priority Areas
+Map of Phosphorus Reduction Priority Area

 Map of Wildlife Habitat and Invasive Species Priority Area